 How to Find HIV Treatment Services

-- If you are living with HIV, there are resources that can help you find a health care provider, pay for your medicines, locate affordable housing, and get help with mental health issues.
+- There are resources that can help people living with HIV find a health care provider, pay for medicines, locate affordable housing, and get help with mental health issues.

 - The Ryan White HIV/AIDS Program is a federal program designed to help people with HIV get the medical care and other support services they need.
-Use this search tool from the Health Resources and Services Administration (HRSA) to find medical providers in your area that participate in the Ryan White HIV/AIDS Program.
+Use the Find a Ryan White HIV/AIDS Program Medical Provider search tool from the Health Resources and Services Administration (HRSA) to find medical providers in your area that participate in the Ryan White HIV/AIDS Program.

-- The HIV Testing Sites and Care Services Locator from HIV.gov can help you locate HIV testing centers, mental health services, medical centers that participate in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment resources in your area.
+- The Find HIV Services Near You from HIV.gov can help you locate HIV testing centers, sexually transmitted infections (STI) testing centers, pre-exposure prophylaxis (PrEP) services, mental health services, family planning services, medical centers that participate in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment resources in your area.

-- If you have questions about HIV treatment or need help finding HIV treatment resources, ClinicalInfo health information specialists can assist you.
-Visit the ClinicalInfo Contact Us page to find out how to get in touch.
+- If you have questions about HIV treatment or need help finding HIV treatment resources, HIVinfo health information specialists can assist you.
+Visit the HIVinfo Contact Us page to find out how to get in touch.

 The following resources can help you find a health care provider: